sabledb-io/sabledb/README.md

 <img src="/docs/images/sabledb.svg" width="200" height="200" align="right" />

-`SableDB` is a key-value NoSQL database that utilizes [`RocksDB`][3] as its storage engine and is compatible with the Redis protocol.
+`SableDB` is a key-value NoSQL database that utilizes [`RocksDB`][3] as its storage engine and is compatible with the Valkey protocol.
-It aims to reduce memory costs and increase capacity compared to Redis. `SableDB` features include Redis-compatible access via any Redis client, up to 64K databases support, asynchronous replication using transaction log tailing and TLS connectivity support.
+It aims to reduce memory costs and increase capacity compared to Valkey. `SableDB` features include Valkey-compatible access via any Valkey client, up to 64K databases support, asynchronous replication using transaction log tailing and TLS connectivity support.

 ## Building